Skip to content

 Info

 If pcluster create fails to start a new cluster, the --norollback option can be used for debugging purposes.
-Simply replace the above command by pcluster create my-cluster-name --norollback.
 Then, the cluster will be created even if parts of the post-install script fail.
 You can then log into the master node of the cluster using below ssh command.
 Inspect the /var/log/cfn-init.log and /var/log/cfn-init-cmd.log files for possible failure causes.

 For inspecting the resulting cluster or performing arbitrary manual changes, it is possible to log into the master node of a cluster using SSH.
 The <master-node-ip> is visible in your AWS console and also printed after succesful cluster creation with pcluster create.